raveenita/raveenita/README.md

-# _> hello_world
+# ⚔ H3ll0.world ⚔

-Hi there, I'm Raveena. ⚔
+Hi there, I'm Raveena, nice to meet you!
-I think we have a lot of things in common!
-Look, us both know how to use github ((=

-## ☠️ wh0.iam

-I'm just a `pirate` looking for freedom.
+I'm `pirate` looking for freedom at the internet seas. 🏴‍☠️

-## 💡 l34rn.ing

-I like a lot of cybersecurity.
-Actually i'm go backing to my studies of penetration test.
-Some of my repositories has some simple python tools for pentesting.
-Enjoy it!

-## 🖥️ sk1.lls[]
+## 🖥️ What my skills?

 I use to work with this topics below.
 But, like as just said above, I love cybersecurity and I have some hidden secrets that I just don't 'll cover here for now.